lucasluitjes/HighOnLife/install.md

 We'll be using Ubuntu as guest os.
 Get the download link from https://ubuntu.com/download/desktop

 We'll also need VirtualBox Extension Pack.
-Get the download link here: https://www.virtualbox.org/wiki/Download_Old_Builds_5_2
+Get the download link here: https://www.virtualbox.org/wiki/Download_Old_Builds_5_2 (Note that this download link is for 5.2 only.
+Download recent ext-pack if you're using VirtualBox 6)

 Download both files onto your host OS using `wget`.